danieljiang520/AutonSimulator/README.md

 ## Mac Set Up (May 6, 2021)
 1. Go to https://www.epicgames.com/store/en-US/download and install Epic Games Launcher
 2. Open Epic Games Launcher
 3. In the Library section, click the add button next to ENGINE VERSIONS.
-Install 4.26.0 or newer (this version might be at the end of the selection.
-It is very important that you install 4.26+ on mac)
+Install 4.26.0 or newer if your operating system is Big Sur or newer (this version might be at the end of the selection.
+It is very important that you install 4.26+ on mac).
+Otherwise, install 4.25.4.
 4. While you are waiting for unreal engine to install, open terminal and locate a folder where you want to store the mrover files.
 (E.g. cd Documents)
 5. Clone the Simulator Files: git clone https://github.com/umrover/AutonSimulator.git
 6. After you have set up the AutonSimulator folder, type cd AutonSimulator